13th (Lancashire) Parachute Battalion: Normandy

 At 00:50 on 6 June 1944, as part of Operation Tonga, the 13th Parachute Battalion landed in Normandy.
-The battalions drop was scattered over a large area and only around sixty percent of the battalions men were at the forming up point when they headed off towards their objectives.
-The battalion had been tasked with securing the area around Drop Zone 'N' and the River Orne and Caen canal bridges that had been captured in a coup-de-main by a glider-borne force from the 2nd Battalion, Oxfordshire and Buckinghamshire Light Infantry, part of 6th Airlanding Brigade.
+The battalions drop was scattered over a large area and only around sixty percent of the battalion's men were at the forming up point when they headed off towards their objectives.
+The battalion had been tasked with securing the area around Drop Zone 'N' and the River Orne and Caen Canal bridges that had been captured in a coup-de-main by a glider-borne force from the 2nd Battalion, Oxfordshire and Buckinghamshire Light Infantry, part of 6th Airlanding Brigade.
 The battalion also had to secure the town of Ranville, which it achieved at around 04:00 against heavy resistance from the Germans.
 One company from the battalion remained at the landing-zone to provide protection for 591st (Antrim) Parachute Squadron, Royal Engineers, who were to demolish poles and explosives positioned to prevent a glider landing, so that the divisional headquarters could land safely.
-By midnight the battalion, less 62 men who were missing, was occupying Ranville.
+By midnight' the battalion, less 62 men who were missing, was occupying Ranville.
 Dug in around Ranville the battalion was subjected to artillery and mortar bombardments, and sporadic infantry assaults.
-This lasted until 17 June when they were relieved by the 1st Canadian Parachute Battalion and move to Le Mesnil.
-On 25 June the battalion was sent to rest in the Benourville area.
+This lasted until 17 June' when they were relieved by the 1st Canadian Parachute Battalion and move to Le Mesnil.
+On 25 June' the battalion was sent to rest in the Benourville area.

-On 3 July 100 infantry replacements arrived, and on 5 July the battalion returned to the front line taking over their original positions from the Canadians.
-By now German activity had lessened, while in the front line the battalion kept up a programme of patrols.
+On 3 July, 100 infantry replacements arrived.
+On 5 July, the battalion returned to the front line taking over their original positions from the Canadians.
+By now, German activity had lessened, while in the front line the battalion kept up a programme of patrols.
 Around half of July was spent in the rear areas training as the divisional assault battalion or resting.
-The battalion returned to the front on 7 August taking over the positions of the No. 46 (Royal Marine) Commando near Sallenelles.
-German activity was light and the Battalion was employed in carrying out patrols until 13 August when it was once again relieved and went into reserve.
-While in reserve it practised manoeuvre warfare in anticipation of the expected advance.
+The battalion returned to the front on 7 August, taking over the positions of the No. 46 (Royal Marine) Commando near Sallenelles.
+German activity was light and the Battalion was employed in carrying out patrols until 13 August, when it was once again relieved and went into reserve.
+While in reserve, it practised manoeuvre warfare in anticipation of the expected advance.